mantl/mantl/roles/glusterfs/README.rst

 Cloud Configuration
 -------------------

-On Google Compute Engine and Amazon Web Services, the microservices-infrastructure Terraform modules will create an external volume.
+On Google Compute Engine, Amazon Web Services, and OpenStack the microservices-infrastructure Terraform modules will create an external volume.
-By default, this volume will be 500gb, but you can change this with the ``glusterfs_volume_size`` variable.
+By default, this volume will be 100gb, but you can change this with the Terraform ``glusterfs_volume_size`` variable.
 The attached disk will be formatted as an XFS volume and mounted on the control nodes.

 Variables
 ---------